 An LED strip light consists of multiple LED (Light Emitting Diode) devices mounted on a flexible circuit board.
 These strip lights are typically no wider than half an inch, but can be many feet long – like a piece of ribbon!
 And like a ribbon, strip lights usually come cooled around a reel.
 They can also be trimmed to specific lengths using a pair of scissors along pre-marked cutlines.

-The quality and colour of these lights determined by the quality and colour of the individual LEDs mounted on them.
+The quality and colour of these lights are determined by the quality and colour of the individual LEDs mounted on them.
 These powerful little semiconductors offer incredible versatility when it comes to colour choice.
 From warm and cool whites to exciting saturated colour – and even ultraviolet light!
+You can choose whatever colour you like for your strip light.

 The appearance of white light is determined by its colour temperature.
 Here at Display Lighting, we offer strips in 3000K, 4000K, and 6000K.
-As a rule, the higher the number, the cooler (or more blue in tone) the light.
+As a rule, you will see the higher the number on your strip light, the cooler (or bluer in tone) the light.

 3000K light is known as ‘warm white’.
 It is an orange-gold colour ideal for living rooms, bedrooms, dining areas, and anywhere you would like to create a cozy atmosphere.